 The termination clause says that after the end of the agreement the RP is no more part of the EGI infrastructure.

-EGI Resource Centres are not part of the list of involved parties (EGI.eu and the RPs are the only partners involved, and that EGI.eu represents the interests of other RPs and of the EGI RCs).
+EGI RCs are not part of the list of involved parties (EGI.eu and the RPs are the only partners involved, and that EGI.eu represents the interests of other RPs and of the EGI RCs).
 RCs do not need to be involved in negotiation and approval of this document.

 Terminology section is aligned with the ITIL standards.
 An incident SHOULD be resolved in 5 days - it is a recommendation (EGI.eu doesn't have a mechanism to control and enforce this at the time of this writing).

-The minimum service target (Availability/Reliability) of the NGI Information Discovery service (top-BDII) are set to 99%/99%.
+The minimum service target (Availability/Reliability) of the RP Information Discovery service (top-BDII) are set to 99%/99%.

 The Resource infrastructure Provider is liable in case of low performance.
 If the service targets are not respected, the Resource infrastructure Provider is required to provide a report and a plan of improvement of the service(s) affected.